Laminectomy (Cervical) with Fusion

 If the bones within the cervical spine have been moving against each other, a spinal fusion procedure may be necessary to promote stability.
 This procedure can be performed at the same time the patient is undergoing the cervical laminectomy.
 The fusion involves inserting a bone graft taken from another part of the patient’s body or from a donor bank into the space between the affected vertebrae to encourage them to join together.
 Dr. Lipani will also attach titanium metal rods, plates and screws to the vertebrae to prevent movement of the bones while the fusion takes place.
 By restricting motion in the affected vertebrae, the chances of achieving a successful fusion increase substantially.

 A cervical laminectomy should relieve much or all of the pain and numbness in the arms and neck that stenosis sufferers experience.
 After the procedure, you will most likely need to remain in the hospital for a short stay and possibly wear a brace on your neck.
 Soon afterward, most patients begin a physical therapy regimen to build up their muscle strength and flexibility.
 There will be restrictions from activities that require reaching, lifting and pushing or pulling for several weeks following the procedure.
 Generally, most people can return to work in approximately three months.

 However, when a cervical laminectomy is accompanied by spinal fusion, recovery time may be longer.
 Sometimes it takes several months after this combination of procedures to be fully cleared for a normal resumption of activities.

-Risks of Cervical Laminectomy
+Cervical Laminectomy Risks

 Cervical laminectomy is a spinal surgery procedure and as such, it carries some risk.
 The complications that may be associated with this procedure include infection, blood clot formation, nerve damage and an adverse reaction to anesthesia.